Virginia Tech® home

 Lead Institution: Virginia Tech

-13. Title: Coding theory for security and privacy
+6. Title: Coding theory for modern secure communication and computation

 PI: Gretchen Matthews